-D85514-P73905 KEEP THIS PORTION N FOR YO UR RECORD THIS PRO XY CA RD IS VA LID ON Y WHEN SIGNED AND DATED.
-DETACH AND RETUR IN THIS PO ORTION ON URA B OSCIENCES, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: All All Except number(s) of the nominee(s) on the line below, \neg 1.
-To elect three Class I directors to our board of directors, to serve until the 2025 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removals.
-0 0 0 Ţ Nominees: 01) Elisabet de los Pinos, Ph.D.
-02) Giovanni Mariggi, Ph.D.
-03) Raj Parekh, Ph.D.
-The I Board of Directors recommends you vote FOR the following owing proposal: For Against Abstain 2.
-To ratify the appointment of Ernst & Young LLP as our ind epende ent registen ed public a accounting firm for the fiscal year ending December 31, 202 2.
-0 0 0 admir e sign exactly as your name(s) appear(s) hereon.
-When s histrator, or other fiduciary, please give full little as such.
-Ji nally, All holders must sign.
-If a corporation or partnership truership name by authorized officer. oint ow vners shoul d each sig n ОГра mersup have by adminized drives. ture (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH.
+ACH AND RE TURN THIS PORTION ONLY AURA BIOSCIENCES, INC. For Withhold For All To withhold authority to vote for any individual Board of Directors recommends you e FOR the following: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. To elect two Class III directors to our Board of Directors, to serve until the 2027 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; I Nominees: Antony Mattessich Sapna Srivastava, Ph.D.
+Th e Board of Directors recommends you vo te FO R the follow ving proposals: For Against Abstain 2.
+To approve an amendment to our Tenth Amended and Restated Certificate of Incorporation to reflect Delaware General Corporation Law provisions regarding exculpation of officers. risions 3.
+To ratify the appointment of Ernst & Young I LLP a s our indepe ndent registered public accounting firm for the fiscal year ending December 31, 20 024.
+Plé att suu coi by PTE: Such other business as may properly co ease sign exactly as your name(s) appearl orney, executor, administrator, or other fidu ch.
+Joint owners should each sign personal rporation or partnership, please sign in full c authorized officer. (s) he ciary, Iy.
+All reon.
+Wher please give holders mu signing as full title as st sign.
+If a Signature (Joint Owners)